Friday 16 August 2019

 So you can imagine my delight when two juvenile Sanderlings touched down on Farmoor's concrete edge yesterday, a day of rain and low grey cloud.
 Juveniles such as these are by no means an annual occurence at Farmoor, so I made a special effort to go and see them and so rewarding was the experience I made time to go and see them again today, as the weather, although still windy was sunny and the Sanderlings would look at their very best.

 Yesterday they were feeding along the water's edge by the central causeway and even by small wader standards of approachability were exceptional, in that I could, if I so wished, virtually stand next to them and they would be completely indifferent to my presence.
 Sanderlings always seem to be in a hurry, scampering along on twinkling black legs that move at an incredible speed for such a small bird, so fast they become a blur of motion.
-They delight in feeding at the edge of the water and Farmoor's waters, currently being stirred into a turmoil by a strong southwest wind provided the next best thing to the waves of the seashore that they love to chase in and out.
+They delight in feeding at the edge of the water and Farmoor's waters, currently being stirred into a turmoil by a strong southwest wind provided the next best thing to the waves that they love to chase in and out at the seashore

 They kept very much together, communicating with quiet conversational peeps, each bird running to catch up when it got left behind by its companion, often racing ahead, whereupon the other would run to catch it up.